You2751/You2751/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

-I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, React-Native, and Firebase.

 - 🔭 I am currently in my final year pursuing a degree in Computer Science at the Arab Academy for Science, Technology, and Maritime Transport (AAST).
 I am proud to mention that I hold the third rank in my college.
 My academic journey is complemented by a continuous commitment to problem-solving, demonstrated by my consistent engagement on platforms like LeetCode for more than 300 days last year.